Get,

 Also Read: 16 Home Remedies for Glowing Skin

-Potential Uses of Chamomile for Wound Healing:
+9. Potential Uses of Chamomile for Wound Healing

-Potential Uses of Chamomile for Inflammatory Conditions:
+10. Potential Uses of Chamomile for Inflammatory Conditions

-Chamomile might be useful in reducing inflammatory pains like sciatica and neuralgias, any types of swellings like abscesses, inflammation of the vaginal lining (vaginitis), and lining of the mouth.
-For relief in vaginitis, a chamomile douche may be used.2 It is however, essential to consult your doctor before taking chamomile for such conditions.
+Chamomile might be useful in reducing inflammatory pains like sciatica and neuralgias, any types of swellings like abscesses, and inflammation of the vaginal lining (vaginitis), and lining of the mouth.
+For relief in vaginitis, a chamomile douche may be used.2 It is, however, essential to consult your doctor before taking chamomile for such conditions.

-Potential Uses of Chamomile as an Antimicrobial:
+11. Potential Uses of Chamomile as an Antimicrobial

-Potential Uses of Chamomile in Cancer:
+12. Potential Uses of Chamomile in Cancer

-Many animal studies have shown that chamomile aids in reduction in cancer growth.
+Many animal studies have shown that chamomile aids in the reduction of cancer growth.
 This may be due to the apigenin chemical which is present in chamomile.
 Currently, human studies are being conducted on cancer with chamomile extracts.9 Moreover, for cancer conditions you must be diagnosed and treated by a doctor.

-Potential Uses of Chamomile for the Kidneys:
+13. Potential Uses of Chamomile for the Kidneys

 Also Read: Amaltas – Uses, Benefits, Side Effects & Precautions